nginx/unit-docs/source/configuration.rst

 .. note::

-   For Java-based examples, see our :doc:`Jira <howto/jira>` howto or a basic :ref:`sample <sample-java>`.
+   For Java-based examples, see our :doc:`howto/jira` howto or a basic :ref:`sample <sample-java>`.

 .. _configuration-perl: